 - Slack announced 10m daily active users and have just added Enterprise Key Management

-Read on for Dominic Kent’s take on the progress in the messaging wars in the next installment of this collaboration saga.
+Read on for Dominic Kent, Director of Content Marketing and Communications, updating with the next installment of this collaboration saga.